WordPress vs Google Sites: Which is Better for You?

 With WordPress.org, you can customize your website using various themes and plugins.
 If you’re knowledgeable about technology, you can also modify the WordPress software itself.

 WordPress.org allows you the flexibility to monetize your site without any restrictions.
-This platform is ideal for those who desire full control and are comfortable managing the technical aspects of hosting and maintenance.
+This platform is ideal for those who desire complete control and are comfortable managing the technical aspects of hosting and maintenance.

 ii) WordPress.com

 WordPress.com is a hosted service, meaning your website will be on their servers.
-By default, your domain will be a WordPress.com subdomain, e.g., yoursite.wordpress.com, but you can buy a custom domain for a unique address.
+By default, your domain will be a WordPress.com subdomain, e.g., yoursite.wordpress.com; however, you can purchase a custom domain for a unique address.

-There are various pricing plans on WordPress.com, including a free one with basic features and paid plans offering more customization, storage, and premium themes/plugins.
+There are various pricing plans available on WordPress.com, including a free plan with basic features and paid plans that offer more customization, storage, and premium themes and plugins.
 It handles backups, security, and updates for you.

-Though WordPress.com provides themes and plugins, customization options are more limited compared to WordPress.org.
+Although WordPress.com offers themes and plugins, customization options are more limited compared to those available on WordPress.org.

-On the free plan, monetization options may be limited, and ads may appear unless you upgrade.
-WordPress.com is better for beginners or those who want a hassle-free solution without dealing with hosting and maintenance technicalities.
+On the free plan, monetization options may be limited, and ads may appear unless you upgrade to a paid plan.
+WordPress.com is better suited for beginners or those who want a hassle-free solution, as it eliminates the need to deal with hosting and maintenance technicalities.

 What is Google Sites?